mimblewimble/grin/SECURITY.md

 The Grin security contacts who have digitally signed this canary state the following:

-1. The date of issue of this canary is August 28, 2019.
+1. The date of issue of this canary is September 17, 2019.

 2. The latest Grin release is v2.0.0 `8f3be49`